 This is a sampling of images taken while monitoring an osprey nest in the Union Bay Natural Area in the middle of Seattle, Washington, behind Husky Stadium.
 Included are some of the neighbors and onlookers.
 The monitoring is in its fourth month, beginning in early May.
-Two chicks were hatched, but only one has survived and soon will fledge.
-This is the fifth chick produced by this pair of osprey at this location.
+Two chicks were hatched, but neither survived past the fledgling stage.
 Clicking on any image will produced a full-sized viewer.

 The osprey nest at sunrise, with the female standing sentry.

 The male osprey seems to do a dance at sunrise.

 The male osprey lands atop the female in the nest.

 A group of birders peer at nearby Carp Pond.

 The male osprey tip toes along the perch on the platform.